ferralucho/go-task-management/README.md

 ## Quick start

-To run it's mandatory to enter the trello config in config.yml
+To run it's needed to enter the trello config in config.yml or to set those environment variables (ideally you would set the secrets somewhere else like kubernetes secrets or vault)

 ```sh
   trello_developer_public_key: